Exploratorium: Events

-Community π Day started at the Exploratorium by Larry Shaw and is celebrated annually on 3/14 (March 14).
-Iron Science Teacher competition (like Iron Chef) showcases science teachers as they devise classroom activities using a particular ingredient.
-Monthly events include "Full-Spectrum Science with Ron Hipschman".
+Community π Day started at the Exploratorium by Larry Shaw in 1988 and is celebrated annually on 3/14 (March 14).

 Every Thursday is "After Dark" for adults.

 Related points of interest

 The Exploratorium maintains exhibits in public Bay Area spaces.
 The Outdoor Exploratorium consists of 14 different exhibits relating to the local environment, all placed outside in the Fort Mason area and accessible to the general public.